AlexSchuwald/project-todos/MGA3.md

 ### Question 6

-The daily production cost (in lakh ₹) of manufacturing an electric device is `p(x) = 7400 - 60 x + 15x^2`, where `x` is the number of electric devices produced per day and the daily transportation cost (in lakh ₹) of `x` number of electric devices is given by the slope of the function `p(x)` at point `x`.
+The daily production cost (in lakh ₹) of manufacturing an electric device is `p(x) = 7400 - 60x + 15x^2`, where `x` is the number of electric devices produced per day and the daily transportation cost (in lakh ₹) of `x` number of electric devices is given by the slope of the function `p(x)` at point `x`.
 If the production cost on a particular day is `7475` (in lakh ₹), then find the number of electric devices produced on that day.

 \-->